‘I’m becoming the street’ – Frank O’Hara

 A large part of how I became so fascinated by cities – namely London – was by walking through them; exploring by foot the possibilities and complexities that such a place could offer.
 Walking is, for me, associated with a feeling of freedom and discovery.
 The best way to experience cities is to move through them: bringing yourself to the street and in contact with an immense variety of other lives and places helps you to feel a part of the world and to understand it.
 Walking is a both a confrontational and comforting way to form a relationship with the city.

-In my work at Soundings we organise ‘walk and talks’ as a key form of consultation for urban development.
+In my work we organise ‘walk and talks’ as a key form of consultation for urban development.
 Our objective is to understand a particular area of the city and how its local community of residents and businesses uses it, interacts with it, and thinks about it.
 By treading the streets and moving through the places themselves, it uncovers far more than simple conversation.
 Walking through a place is an illuminating form of communication with – and about – the city.

 Part of the freedom I associate with urban walking is the freedom to determine your own route, your own pace, to be accountable only to yourself.
 The appeal of this lies in the fact that such freedoms are limited in our urban lives – of work, pressures, expectation, commitment.
 Moving through the streets, as part of the streets, can empower and liberate.